carpentries-incubator/Natural-language-processing/episodes/03-transformers.md

 ::: challenge
 ### Evaluate Sentiment Classifier

-Now it is time to scale things a little but more...
+Now it is time to scale things a little bit more...
 Use the same pipeline from the given toy example to run predictions over 100 examples of short book reviews.
 Then print the classification report for the given *test set*.
 These examples are given in the `data/sentiment_film_data.tsv` file.

 You can use the following helper functions, the first one helps you read the file and the second one normalizes the 5-class predictions into the 3-class annotations given in the test set: